Atlanta Dram Shop Accident Lawyer

 At the same time, the dram shop defendant is likely to place blame on the driver for being drunk themselves.
 If the injured individual passenger or driver has a very high alcohol level, then they may also try to place blame on them.

-An Atlanta Dram Shop Accident Premises Liability Attorney Can Be an Advocate
+An Atlanta Dram Shop Accident Lawyer Can Be an Advocate

 If you were injured in a car accident with a drunk driver, you may also be able to hold the business that served the driver liable under the Dram Shop Act.
 An Atlanta dram shop accident premises liability lawyer can examine the specific circumstances to help you determine your rights.
 Call today for a free consultation.